Mamluk Sultanate: Reign of Qaitbay

 In 1489, the Republic of Venice annexed Cyprus.
-The Venetians promised Qaitbay their occupation would benefit him as well, as their large fleet than could better keep the peace in the eastern Mediterranean than the Cypriots.
+The Venetians promised Qaitbay their occupation would benefit him as well, as their large fleet could better keep the peace in the eastern Mediterranean than the Cypriots.
 Venice also agreed to continue the Cypriots' yearly tribute of 8,000 ducats to Cairo.
 A treaty signed between the two powers in 1490 formalized this arrangement.
-It was a sign that the Mamluks were now depending partly on the Venetians for naval security.
+It signaled the Mamluks were now depending partly on the Venetians for naval security.